-This course is designed as a survey of astronomy, geology, meteorology, and marine science to prepare teachers of earth science in the middle schools.
+This course is designed as a survey of astronomy, geology, meteorology, and marine science.

 ENV 301 Wetland Ecology (3)

 Prerequisite: BIO 130.
 An examination of the structure, function, and dynamics of wetland ecosystems, with emphases on wetlands in tropical and semi-tropical regions and the effects of human activities.